chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Device/CDC_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example is a part of the USB Device Library package using STM32Cube firmware.
+This application is a part of the USB Device Library package using STM32Cube firmware.
 It describes how to use USB device application based on the Device Communication Class (CDC) following the PSTN subprotocol in the STM32F4xx devices using the OTG-USB and UART peripherals.

-This is a typical example on how to use the STM32F4xx USB OTG Device peripheral where the STM32 MCU behaves as a USB-to-RS232 bridge following the Virtual COM Port (VCP) implementation.
+This is a typical application on how to use the STM32F4xx USB OTG Device peripheral where the STM32 MCU behaves as a USB-to-RS232 bridge following the Virtual COM Port (VCP) implementation.
  - On one side, the STM32 exchanges data with a PC host through USB interface in Device mode.
  - On the other side, the STM32 exchanges data with other devices (same host, other host,